tianleimin/ECE4078_Lab_2023/Week08-09/M4_marking.md

 5. The **end condition of a run** is determined by the robot having attempted to navigate to the 1st-4th targets (0.5m radius to qualify as success), and clearly stopped within **1m of the 5th and last target**.
 1m is the acceptable distance to show that a fruit is attempted and is the **intended** stopping location.
 However, mark for navigating successfully to a fruit will only be given for stopping within the 0.5m radius.
 Your score for a run will be calculated as:
 	- If you decide to stop a run before the end condition or have received 3 penalties, you will get zero score for that run
 	- Your robot has to make a visible attempt to try to navigate to all the target fruits, to at least drive pass them within a 1m radius, even if the robot may not accurately stop within 0.5m of the target.
 As an example, if your robot only reaches the first fruit and stops there, you will not receive any score for that run.
+ 	- [NEW] When your robot has stopped moving by itself, you may stop your run, and then your score for that run will be calculated.
+If you stop the run while the robot is moving, or if you manually stop the robot/script, you will receive zero score for that run.
+This is to prevent teams from stopping the run when the robot reach a fruit by luck

 6. The **entire** robot has to be within 0.5m of the target to be considered as successful